 UC Davis ADVANCE Scholar Award Program and Lecture Series

-The intent of the ADVANCE Scholar Award is to encourage research, leadership, and outreach to underserved communities and/or mentorship of under-represented students, and to highlight and celebrate the contributions that STEM faculty at UC Davis have made to their fields through outstanding scholarship and mentorship.
+The ADVANCE Scholar Award Program is intended to encourage research, leadership, and outreach to underserved communities and/or mentorship of under-represented students, while also highlighting and celebrating the contributions that STEM faculty at UC Davis have made to their fields through outstanding scholarship and mentorship.

-Each of the two 2020 and the 2021 ADVANCE Scholars will deliver a distinguished campus lecture at the ADVANCE Scholar Award Symposium to be held during the 2021-22 academic year.† The Symposium will be widely advertised with the intent of bringing together a multi-disciplinary audience of faculty, post-doctoral scholars, students, and community members.
+Each of the ADVANCE Award Scholars deliver a distinguished campus lecture at the ADVANCE Scholar Award Symposium to be held during the following academic year.
+The Symposium will be widely advertised with the intent of bringing together a multi-disciplinary audience of faculty, post-doctoral scholars, students, and community members.

 UC Davis ADVANCE originated with an Institutional Transformation grant awarded by the National Science Foundation’s ADVANCE Program in 2012.
 The NSF ADVANCE program aimed to increase the participation and advancement of women in academic science and engineering careers.
 At the completion of the NSF Grant, the ADVANCE Program was institutionalized, and its different components are currently overseen by the Office of Academic Affairs and the Office of Diversity, Equity and Inclusion (Academic Diversity).
 The ADVANCE Scholar Award is overseen by CAMPOS within DEI.